weirdnik/plib/README.md

 * Plib was written and deployed as Plum.ME using Django 1.3 and 1.4 features.
 The main TODO is to port it to a modern Django version.

 * The URL shortener is missing.

+* Separate message box (aggregation of private and public direct messages) would be useful.

 * The frontend needs much work.
 It was coded by someone (`^alex`) with only superificial knowledge of frontend programming with some CSS fixes from other users.